 This case stems from a traffic stop of a vehicle, operated by William Jones ("Appellant"), with Kelcy Mangus ("Passenger") in the front passenger's seat.
 Appellant was thereafter arrested for driving under the influence, and police proceeded to conduct a search of the vehicle incident to Appellant's arrest.
 During the search, police found a handbag belonging to Passenger, which contained a handgun and Appellant's wallet.
 Appellant was indicted in the Circuit Court for Anne Arundel County on fifteen counts, including violations of the Transportation Article and several counts for unlawful possession of a firearm and ammunition.
 At trial, Appellant argued that he did not know the handgun was in the vehicle.
-During closing arguments, the State asserted that under Maryland law a driver is presumed to know of any contraband within the vehicle.
-Appellant objected on the grounds that jury instructions were already given and such a presumption was not included in the jury instruction.
+During closing arguments, as the State began to argue a legal standard concerning a driver's knowledge of contraband in a vehicle, Appellant objected on the grounds that "[i]f the State wanted a jury instruction on the law [the State] is about to cite, [the State] should have asked for it and had the Court give it.
+I would object to the State arguing the law to the jury that the Court has not instructed them on."
 The circuit court denied Appellant's objection.
+The court stated that "[e]ither party is certainly able to argue the law that they think is applicable, as long as it is good law."
+Following the court's ruling, the State continued its closing and incorrectly asserted that under Maryland law a driver is presumed to know of any contraband within the vehicle.
+Appellant did not raise an objection to this misstatement of law.
 Subsequently, during deliberations, the jury returned a note asking for "a written description of Maryland law that presumes that a driver has knowledge of contraband in his/her vehicle."
-After researching the issue, the circuit court responded with the appropriate legal standard.
+After researching the issue, the circuit court responded with the appropriate legal standard at the bench with counsel.
 However, despite Appellant's request, the circuit court declined to tell the jury that there is not a "presumption," but rather, a permitted "inference" of knowledge under Maryland law.
+This response was based on the fact that the Court considered both of their proposed responses to be inaccurate statements of the law.
 Appellant was ultimately convicted of, inter alia, knowingly transporting a handgun in a vehicle.
 Appellant timely filed his appeal.